igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 data ensures that when the application observes a gap in the data stream, what follows the gap is a beginning of a new message.

-It is recommended that a QUIC library API provides a way for a receiver application to learn of the presence of a gap in the data stream, indicating that the data that follows the gap is a beginning of a new message.
+It is recommended that a QUIC library API provides a way for the receiver application to learn of the presence of a gap in the data stream, indicating that the data that follows the gap is a beginning of a new message.